How to Burn iPhoto & Photos slideshow to DVD on Mac

 Step 2: Edit MTS Videos

 Once you have added all of your MTS clip(s), go ahead and edit the files if you like.
 This MTS to DVD converter for Mac includes a pretty basic editing feature.
-Simply right click the video file to be edited, and then choose "Edit" option to open the editing window.
+Simply highlight the video file to be edited, and then choose "Edit" icon in the lower right side of the video to open the editing window.
 Here you can do some trimming, adding watermark, performing effects, and even importing external subtitles.
 Pretty simple to use.

 Step 3: Add a DVD menu

 Go ahead and move to "Menu" tab, you have a variety of cool menu styles that you can choose from to create your very own, custom designs for the DVD project.